Angelos Charisteas: Arles-Avignon

 On 10 August 2010, Charisteas signed for Arles-Avignon, along with teammate Angelos Basinas.
 He made his debut on 21 August 2010 in a 1–2 away defeat against Toulouse.
 Charisteas made a total of seven appearances, scoring no goals, before his contract was terminated on 26 November 2010.

 Schalke 04

 On 30 January 2011, Schalke 04 formalized his arrival.
 Charisteas signed a contract on 30 June 2011, until the end of the season.
 In his debut match for Schalke, he scored the second goal in a 2–1 home win against Eintracht Frankfurt.
 It was his first touch of the ball, having been on the pitch for only 52 seconds.
-On 13 April 2011, Charisteas reached the semi-finals of the 2010–11 UEFA Champions League with Schalke, beating in the quarter-finals the defending champion Internazionale, Charisteas replaced the Brazilian Edu in the 32nd minute of the second half.
-Schalke 04 and Charisteas reached a result never achieved before.
+On 13 April 2011, Charisteas reached the semi-finals of the 2010–11 UEFA Champions League with Schalke, beating in the quarter-finals the defending champion Inter Milan, Charisteas replaced the Brazilian Edu in the 32nd minute of the second half.

 On 21 May 2011, Charisteas won the German Cup with Schalke 04.